Computing Services Available to Spring and Summer Undergraduate Students

 Student Network Accounts

-If you have not already received information about your BML network account email BML IT to acquire a network account for the duration of your time at BML.
-You'll use this account to access file servers (mac and PCs) and print servers (PCs only).
+Students will use their UC Davis account to access BML network resources such as computer lab PCs and file servers.
+If you are not a UCD student, you will need to have your instructor request a Temporary Affiliate Form for your term at BML.
+You'll use this account to access file servers and (in some cases) print servers.
 Please use your own account from your personal computer, use the "clab" account when in the computer lab.

 Connecting to the file server "Chinook"